Our contributor takes us to Vinicola Urbana, a wine-producing rooftop vineyard (and breath of fresh air) smack-dab in overcrowded Mexico City.

 And then there’s that setting, so unexpectedly calming.
 High above the traffic and the noise, as I sipped a delicious cherry-tobacco nebbiolo surrounded by next year’s harvest, it was hard to deny the allure of this tiny piece of wine country in the middle of the urban jungle.

 How to drink: The space is open to the public Mon and Tues from 1pm-7pm; Wed-Fri, 1pm-10pm.
 A tasting that includes all the Vinicola wines will set you back about US$10.
-You can also buy wine by the bottle or the glass, and there is a small restaurant for a light dinner (and pairing with your vintage of choice).
+You can also buy wine by the bottle the glass, and there’s a small restaurant for a light dinner (and pairing with your vintage of choice).

 Or, find the Vinicola’s wines at restaurants around town and in the wine section of Palacio de Hierro department stores.